Breast Implant Choices -7 Options for Implant Surgery

 2. Breast Implant Size.
 Big or Small?

-- Saline-filled implants can be filled after they have been inserted into the breast pocket, while silicone gel-filled implants are manufactured as a whole.
+Saline-filled implants can be filled after they have been inserted into the breast pocket.
+Whereas, implants with a silicone gel filling are whole.

-- Silicone implants are the preferred option for many women and Plastic Surgeons because of their natural look and ‘feel’; as well as other benefits listed above.
+Many women and surgeons prefer silicone implants because of their natural look and ‘feel’ as well as other benefits above.